fiwalld/Fiwalld/README.md

 4. Add or batch provision customed firewall rules for advanced users.
 5. Multi-dimensional statistical analysis allows you to quickly identify suspicious applications.
 6. Predefined non logging DoH/DNSCrypt Servers provide further protection of your privacy.
+7. Support add custom DoH/DNScrypt or UDP DNS servers.
+8. Support batch provision whitelist rules.

+If you receive a system prompt that Fiwalld is draining battery, don't panic.
+Fiwalld does the connecting work, while other applications save this part of the battery, so the overall battery consumption remains the same.
+Acutually,many unnecessary connections are blocked, Fiwalld helps to save battery.

 ## Usage Guide Video: